oliv-iam/MemSysExplorer/testing/README.md

 ### `validate_arraycharacterization_output.py`

-This script validates that an NVSim output file correctly reflects the configuration specified in a YAML input file.
-It performs consistency checks between key parameters in the NVSim configuration (.yaml) and the generated NVSim output (.out).
+This script validates that an msxAC output file correctly reflects the configuration specified in a YAML input file.
+It performs consistency checks between key parameters in the msxAC configuration (.yaml) and the generated msxAC output (.out).

 Checks:
 - `Capacity`